The Grand Teton's Upper Exum Climbing Route

 L-Shaped Rock feature northeast of the West-Leaning Chimney

 Instead of heading directly for the ridgeline after exiting the West-Leaning Chimney, you can also head for the L-Shaped Rock.
-This area has been called the V-slot by some.
-Call it whatever.
-The L-Shaped Rock feature is along a line that's sometimes used to access a bypass running under the Boulder Problem in the Sky.
-The BPITS' southern jam crack is directly above the L-Shaped Rock on the ridgeline.
+This area has been called the V-slot.
+The Boulder Problem in the Sky's southern jam crack is on the ridgeline directly above the L-Shaped Rock.
 It's the crux of the BPITS.

 Looking toward the BPITS from the L-Shaped Rock